hey-amo/Swift-CV/README.md

 ## ⚠️ Known limitations

 - These projects are designed for **demos** rather than production use
+- I am not an expert Swift developer; so some best practices may not be followed exactly
+- They might seem a bit rudimentary
+- Each project tries to focuses on concepts, rather than production-ready implementation.

+### Technical limitations

 - Swift Playgrounds have certain limitations:
-  - Persistent storage operations may be restricted
+- Persistent storage might be restricted, or don't work correctly.
 - Complex UI interactions with Core Data have playground-specific constraints
-- Each project tries to focuses on clarity of concept rather than production-ready implementation

 ---